yongjiguan/guan-academic-hompage/content/en/post/2-The-1st-Journal-article/index.md

 ---
 title: 'The 1st Journal Article'
 subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
-summary: The 1st Journal paper Flow-Induced Voltage Generation by Moving a Nano-Sized Ionic Liquids Droplet over a Graphene Sheet: Molecular Dynamics Simulation is accepted by The Journal of Chemical Physics.
+summary: The 1st Journal paper \textbf{Flow-Induced Voltage Generation by Moving a Nano-Sized Ionic Liquids Droplet over a Graphene Sheet: Molecular Dynamics Simulation} is accepted by \textbf{The Journal of Chemical Physics}.
 authors:
 - admin
 tags: